SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-pre-compiled-firmware.md

                <li>✅ = Tracker can sleep and wake on motion.
 Extends battery life.</li>
                <li>✖️ = Always active.
 Less drift, better tracking, at the expense of battery life.</li>
             </ul>
-            In both cases after 5 minutes since losing connection to receiver, tracker goes into deep sleep.
+            In both cases, the tracker enters deep sleep after 5 minutes of losing connection to the receiver.
          </td>
         <td>✖️ (Unless battery life is the absolute highest priority)</td>
       </tr>